capntack/ADAccount_Expiry/README.md

 # ADAccount Expiry PS Script v22.01.1

-ADAccount Expiry is a script that allows AD Admins to export into the Script's Current Directory a CSV report on Active Directory Accounts that are Expired, Expiring within 2 weeks, and/or Disabled..
+ADAccount Expiry is a PowerShell script that allows AD Admins to export into the Script's Current Directory a CSV report on Active Directory Accounts that are Expired, Expiring within 2 weeks, and/or Disabled..

 ## Prerequisites